Classic Skiers Haute Route

-Saturday: Arrive in Chamonix and settle in to the chalet.
-We meet in the evening to discuss the weeks plans, do a kit-check etc.
+Arrive in Chamonix and settle in to the chalet.
+We meet in the evening to discuss the plan for the week and carry out a kit-check.

-Sunday Warm up skiing, avalanche transceiver training and kit checks followed by descent to the Argentiere glacier and short skin to the Argentiere mountain hut (45mins).
+Warm up skiing, avalanche transceiver training and kit checks followed by descent to the Argentiere glacier and short skin to the Argentiere refuge (45mins).

 An early start and ascent to the col du Chardonnet or col du Passon, followed by skiing to the Trient hut (4.5 hours uphill).

-Tuesday After a fantastic ski down the north facing vallee d’Arpette, we take a taxi from Champex to Verbier.
+After a fantastic ski down the north facing vallee d’Arpette, we take a taxi from Champex to Verbier.
 We then use the lift systems to access another great descent from Mont Fort.
 Another skin up the Rosablanche leads to a ski to the Prafleuri hut (3-4 hours uphill).
-A great day!

 We travel over the col des Roux and then traverse and climb to the Dix hut (5-6hours total).

-Thursday Climb up the Pigne d’Arolla and ski down to the superbly positioned Vignettes hut.
-A long skin up (5 hours) followed by stunning views and a great ski descent…
+Climb up the Pigne d’Arolla and ski down to the superbly positioned Vignettes hut.
+A long skin up (5 hours) followed by stunning views and a great ski descent.

 An early start.
 We cross 3 cols before skiing down the stunning slopes of the Stockli glacier leading under the Matterhorn to Zermatt.
 One of the best days skiing in the Alps.
 (10-12 hours total).
 We return to Chamonix and stay in our chalet this evening.